jasonds/et/README.md

 # et
-A tool for tracking tiny pasty pillows filled with savory delights
+A tool for tracking tiny pasrty pillows filled with savory delights